 googleComputeEngineR provides an R interface to the Google Cloud Compute Engine API.
 It includes a function called

 docker_run that starts a Docker container in a Google Cloud VM and executes R code in it.
 Read this article for details and examples.
 There are similar ambitions to implement Docker capabilities in the

-harbor package for R. You should have a look at it, because it may help you to control your own Docker containers that run either locally or remotely.
+harbor package for R (only available via GitHub).
+It may be used to control Docker containers that run either locally or remotely.

 R and Docker for Complex Web Applications

 Docker, in general, may help you to build complex and scalable web applications with R.

 Mark McCahill presented at an event of the Duke University in North Carolina (USA) how he provided 300+ students each with private RStudio Server instances.
 In his presentation (PDF / MOV (398 MB)), he explains his RStudio farm in detail.

 If you want to use RStudio with cloud services, you may find delight in these articles from the SAS and R blog: RStudio in the cloud with Amazon Lightsail and docker, Set up RStudio in the cloud to work with GitHub, RStudio in the cloud for dummies, 2014/2015 edition.

 The platform R-hub helps R developers with solving package issues prior to submitting them to CRAN.
 In particular, it provides services that build packages on all CRAN-supported platforms and checks them against the latest R release.
 The services utilize backends that perform regular R builds inside of Docker containers.
 Read the project proposal for details.

 plumber (website, repository) allows creating web services/HTTP APIs in pure R. The maintainer provides a ready to use Docker image

 trestletech/plumber to run/host these applications with excellent documentation including topics such as multiple images under one port and load balancing.